-The EPO must decide upon the European patent application or the European patent only in the text submitted and agreed by the applicant or proprietor and last used as a basis for the proceedings.
-Consequently, for example, an amended version proposed by the Examining or Opposition Division (see C-V, 1.1, D-VI, 4.2 and D-VI, 7.2.1) may only be adopted as a basis for the decision if it has been approved by the applicant or proprietor.
+The EPO must decide upon the European patent application or the European patent only in the text submitted to it, or agreed, by the applicant or proprietor and last used as a basis for the proceedings.
+Consequently, for example, an amended version proposed by the Examining or Opposition Division (see C‑V, 1.1, D‑VI, 4.2 and D-VI, 7.2.1) may only be adopted as a basis for the decision if it has been approved by the applicant or proprietor.

 In the case of one or more auxiliary requests directed to alternative texts for grant or maintenance of a patent, every such request qualifies as a text submitted or agreed by the applicant or proprietor within the meaning of Art.
 113(2) (see T 234/86), and therefore must be dealt with in the order indicated or agreed to by the applicant or proprietor, up to and including the highest-ranking allowable request, if any.